bugraben/sarkiOnerme/README.md

 Önemli: Henüz SSL sertifikasını ayarlamadığımdan erişim problemi yaşıyorsanız tarayıcınızın adres çubuğundan "https://" ifadesini "http://" ile değiştirebilirsiniz.

-# Prompt Based Song Recommendation System Utilizes TFIDF and FastText Word Embeddings.
+# Prompt Based Song Recommendation System Using TFIDF and FastText Word Embeddings.
 _"Tell me what happened to you, and I'll recommend you a song."_

 I've deployed the app on an EC2 t3.micro instance.
 You can try it at http://sarki.bugraisikdemir.com.tr.